AnishKr-24/AnishKr-24/README.md

 ---

-## 👨‍💻 About Me
+## ## 👨‍💻 About Me

-I'm a passionate and results-driven **Junior Developer**, currently pursuing my **Master's in Computer Applications** at KL University.
-I specialize in backend development with **NodeJS**, and I enjoy crafting responsive frontend experiences using **React.js**.
+I'm a motivated and detail-oriented **Junior Developer** currently working at **Smile For Miles Pvt.
+Ltd.** since May 2025.
+I specialize in building modern web applications using **React.js**, **JavaScript**, **Node.js**, and **REST APIs** while pursuing my **Master's in Computer Applications (MCA)** at KL University.

-I'm excited by:
+I enjoy developing scalable applications, creating responsive user interfaces, and solving real-world problems through clean and efficient code.

+### 🚀 What I Enjoy Working On

+* Building responsive and interactive web applications
-- Building secure, scalable REST APIs
+* Developing secure and scalable REST APIs
-- Modular architecture and clean code practices
-- Seamless user interfaces with smooth animations
-- Automation tools that enhance productivity
+* Creating reusable components and modular architecture
+* API integration and frontend optimization
+* Clean code practices and performance improvement
+* Collaborating in Agile development environments

 ---